amazon-ion/ion-schema/docs/isl-2-0/spec.md

 {% include grammar-element.md productions="annotations,annotations_modifier" %}

 Restricts the allowed annotations on a value.
-Applicable to all types except `document` (since documents cannot be annotated).
+Applicable to all types except `document`.
+A `document` does not have a list of annotations (not even an empty list); therefore, a `document` must always be rejected by the `annotations` constraint.

 This constraint has two available syntaxes.
 The "Standard" syntax is very expressive, but can be verbose for simple use cases.
 The "Simple" syntax is based on the Ion Schema 1.0 `annotations` syntax, and is concise, but only supports a limited set of use cases.